omidsakhi/mdqn-caffe/README.md

 # Status (WIP)

 Both the front-end and the back-end of the project compile well (**albeit with much effort**).
-However, while everything works fine, so far the agents have only been able to avoid walls.
-They are not able to differentiate between good food and bad food.
-There might be a sample bias issue here but needs more investigation.
-All suggestions are welcome.
+It performs well after 3 minues of training with CPU.
+Even no temporal memory is used in this implementation.

 # Requirments